Autodesk AutoCAD 2025 | Get Prices & Buy Official AutoCAD Software

 Your AutoCAD subscription gives you access to install and use the three previous versions of AutoCAD.
 Available downloads are listed in your Autodesk Account after subscribing.
 See also previous releases available for subscribers.

 With a subscription to Autodesk AutoCAD software, you can install it on up to three computers or other devices.
 However, only the named user can sign in and use that software on a single computer at any given time.
-Please refer to the Software Licence Agreement for more information.
+Please refer to the Software License Agreement (US Site) for more information.

 The price of an annual AutoCAD subscription is

-AutoCAD runs on Apple® macOS® and Microsoft® Windows®.
+AutoCAD can run on Apple® macOS® and Microsoft® Windows®.
 AutoCAD for macOS runs natively on Apple silicon.
 It supports the M-series chips including M1 and M2.
 See AutoCAD system requirements (US Site) for more details.

 Subscribe and save on industry-leading CAD and BIM tools

-See how you can increase reliability, enhance collaboration and improve project insights. (video: 1:49 mins)
+See how you can increase reliability, enhance collaboration, and improve project insights. (video: 1:49 min.)

 AutoCAD